Screen Printing Vs Sublimation: Which is Better?

 - Environmental concerns due to the use of certain inks and chemicals

-Sublimation is a modern printing process used primarily on synthetic (polyester, nylon, neoprene) materials.
+Sublimation is a modern printing process used primarily on polyester materials.
 The method is best suited for colorful, realistic designs and images.

 In this method, first, a design is printed onto special transfer paper using a sublimation printer.
 The printed paper is then placed on the material to be decorated.
 Under heat and pressure, applied by a heat press, the inks turn into a gas.
 This gas then bonds with the polyester fibers or coating, transferring the design directly onto the material.